What YouTube Vanced Was

 Safety Notes

-- Avoid sites claiming to offer "official" new Vanced versions
+- Skip sites claiming to offer "official" new Vanced versions

-- Understand that old APKs may contain unpatched vulnerabilities
+- Assume old APKs may contain unpatched vulnerabilities

-- Check our safety guide for APK verification tips
+- Follow our safety guide for APK verification tips

 Frequently Asked Questions

-The original YouTube Vanced project was discontinued in 2022.
-Some old installations may still function for certain users, but unsupported apps can break when platform requirements change.
-No new official updates are being released.
+The original project shut down in 2022.
+Some old installations still run for some users, but an unmaintained app can break whenever YouTube changes its platform, and no official updates are coming.

-Old Vanced APKs are no longer maintained, which means they do not receive security updates.
-Users should be cautious with websites offering 'new' Vanced versions, as these are not from the original team.
+Old APKs no longer receive security updates.
+Be wary of websites offering 'new' Vanced versions; none of them come from the original team.

-The original download sources are no longer maintained.
-Any page claiming to offer new official Vanced downloads should be treated with caution.
-See our download status page for details.
+The original download sources are gone.
+Treat any page claiming to offer new official downloads with caution.
+Our download status page tracks what remains available.

-No. YouTube Vanced was always an Android-only project.
+No. The project was Android only from start to finish.
 There is no legitimate iOS version.